Claire Garoutte, MFA, Chair

-The future for an Art, Art History and Design graduate might include additional BFA or MFA programs in the arts, graduate teaching programs, or the beginning of a professional career in the arts.
+The future for an Art and Art History graduate might include additional BFA or MFA programs in the arts, graduate teaching programs, or the beginning of a professional career in the arts.

 General Program Requirements

-All majors in the Art, Art History and Design department must complete at least 20 credits in the major at Seattle University.
-Art, Art History, and Design transfer credits are subject to review which may include portfolio review, audition, exam, and/or interview.
+All majors in the art and art history department must complete at least 20 credits in the major at Seattle University.
+Art and art history transfer credits are subject to review which may include portfolio review, audition, exam, and/or interview.

 As elective choices, most courses are open to students in other fields.
 Many complement the work in other majors (e.g., art history, English, history, modern languages, philosophy, or religious studies) and the department cordially welcomes all members of the school community.
 Observe prerequisites where noted.